 DESCRIPTION:

 Most modern deployments are done using containers which are managed by container orchestrators such as Kubernetes (aka k8s).
-Other container orchestrators include Red Hat’s OpenShift and Docker’s Swam.
 Container orchestrators automates the deployment, management, scaling, and networking of containers on infrastructure.
 We will learn how to deploy and debug our application using a container that runs inside Docker and Kubernetes running locally.

 Level: Basic